Live stream A&E Networks online

-No. There was some hyped up PlayStation Vue customers about seven months ago when Sony took a survey of its customers.
+Sony once took a survey of its customers that got some people excited about the possibility, but nothing ever materialized.
 One of the questions asked if adding A&E, History Channel, Lifetime and fyi to Vue’s channel lineup would make them more likely to subscribe.

 Since then, there’s been plenty of speculation about Sony possibly making a deal with A&E networks, which owns the channels mentioned above.
 But so far, it hasn’t happened.

 What’s the best way to watch or stream A&E online?

 Philo is the cheapest option to watch A&E without cable at $20 per month.
 You can quickly sign up for a free trial by using your mobile number.
 You will get 58 channels including A&E, HGTV, AMC and Comedy Central.
 There is unlimited Cloud DVR and no contracts.